jjlovaglio/FSND-Capstone-WinePort/README.md

 * searching for wineries and winemakers.
 * learning more about a specific winemaker or winery.

-We want Fyyur to be the next new platform that winemakers and musical wineries can use to find each other, and discover new music wines.
+We want WinePort to be the next new platform that winemakers and  wineries can use to find each other, and discover new music wines.
 Let's make that happen!

 ## Tech Stack (Dependencies)